 Britain in the future where the country has come under a dictatorship led by High Chancellor Adam Sutler.
 Evey Hamilton, a production assistant at the British Television Network, ventures out after curfew only to be attacked by two Fingermen guards.
 She is saved by a mysterious figure in a mask who calls himself V. V takes Evey with him as witness as he blows up The Old Bailey courthouse as celebration of Guy Fawkes Day and as a statement against Sutler.
 This draws the attention of the security forces towards Evey.
 Next, V breaks into the tv network and hijacks a broadcast to announce that he is going to blow up the Houses of Parliament on November 5th.
 V takes Evey with him to his lair.
 There Evey comes to a gradual understanding of V’s motives, which are to bring down the corrupt government that used him as an experimental subject in chemical experiments.
 As she becomes a target of the security forces, Evey comes to join V’s fight against the government.

 V for Vendetta is based on the graphic novel created by artist David Lloyd and the celebrated comics writer Alan Moore.
 Alan Moore is best known for renowned works like Miraclemen (1982-5), the Batman classic The Killing Joke (1986) and Watchmen (1986-7).
-Alan Moore’s works have been adapted into films like From Hell (2001), The League of Extraordinary Gentlemen (2003), Watchmen (2009), the Mogo Doesn’t Socialize and Tygers episodes of Green Lantern: Emerald Knights (2011) and Batman: The Killing Joke (2016), while the title character in Constantine (2005) was also originally a Moore creation.
+Alan Moore’s works have been adapted into films like From Hell (2001), The League of Extraordinary Gentlemen (2003), Watchmen (2009), the Mogo Doesn’t Socialize and Tygers episodes of Green Lantern: Emerald Knights (2011, Batman: The Killing Joke (2016) and the tv series Watchmen (2019), while the title character in Constantine (2005) was also originally a Moore creation.
 V for Vendetta first appeared in the British comic-book Warrior between 1982 and 1985 and then after Warrior‘s collapse was brought up by DC Comics and reprinted under its own title beginning in 1988 where Alan Moore extended the story out to a ten-issue saga.

 For the most part, V for Vendetta is surprisingly faithful to the story that Alan Moore told in the comic-book.
 The Wachowski Brothers change the background that led up to the totalitarian future somewhat – in Alan Moore’s version, the future state came about after a nuclear war; while the leader’s name is changed from Adam Susan to Adam Sutler.
 Evey was slightly younger – sixteen years old – and was forced to work as a prostitute; while Steven Fry’s Gordon was a petty criminal, not a talkshow host.
 The ending also changes things slightly with V planning to use his secret train to blow up 10 Downing Street rather than the Houses of Parliament.
 However, the plot – from Evey’s salvation by V as she is attacked by Fingermen, the blowing up of The Old Bailey, the Larkhill concentration camp background, to the scenes of Evey’s false imprisonment and the letter from Valerie – is amazingly faithful.